A Comparison of Categories of Nori Motivic Sheaves

 In the other direction, given a proper morphism of $k'$-varieties $q \colon Z \rightarrow X'$, consider the composite morphism of $k$-varieties $r := e_X \circ q \colon Z \rightarrow X$.
 Since $e_X$ is finite étale, the object $q_* \Q_Z \in \DA(X')$ is a direct summand of $e_X^* e_{X,*} q_* \Q_Z$ (by Remark~\ref{rem:f_finét}).
 Since $\Dbgeoemb{\sigma}(X)$ is closed under retracts inside $D_{\sigma}(X) = D_{\sigma'}(X')$ (by definition), it suffices to check that $\Dbgeoemb{\sigma}(X)$ contains the complex $\Bti_{\sigma',X'}^*(e_X^* e_{X,*} q_* \Q_Z)$ in order to conclude that it contains $\Bti_{\sigma',X'}^*(q_* \Q_Z)$.
 But we have

 Thus, each generator of $\Dbgeoemb{\sigma'}(X')$ belongs to $\Dbgeoemb{\sigma}(X)$.
 This concludes the proof of the claim. \end{proof}

 Recall that the categories of analytic sheaves on $X'$, regarded either as a $k'$-variety or as a $k$-variety, are related by the decomposition~\eqref{eq:D_sigma(X')-decomp}, indexed by the set $\Hom_{\sigma}(k',\C)$ of complex embeddings of $k'$ extending $\sigma$.
-In the following, we forget again about the previous choice of an element $\sigma' \in \Hom_{\sigma}(k',\C)$ and rather consider all such extensions at once.
+In what follows, we forget again about the previous choice of an element $\sigma' \in \Hom_{\sigma}(k',\C)$ and rather consider all such extensions at once.
 We have a canonical equivalence

 where the first equivalence is induced by Proposition~\ref{prop:BtiAlg_directsum_embeddings}.
 By restriction to constructible objects, it induces an equivalence